bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/bitmark-blockchain-overview.md

 # Bitmark Blockchain Technical Overview

 This briefly describe the structure of the block chain.
-It builds up from the transactions through to the final structure of the chain itself.
+It moves from the transactions up to the final structure of the chain itself.

 ## Definitions

-The following items are used in the descriptions below.
+The following terms are used in the overview below.

-Byte
-: A single binary byte.

-Unn
-: An unsigned integer of "nn" bits length.
-Normally these will multiples of 8 bits like: U8, U16, U32, U64.
-These kind of items are only used in the Block Header as they are fixed length fields.

-VarInt
-: A sequence of 1 to 9 bytes that represents a 64 bit unsigned integer.
-The high bit of each byte is used as a continuation flag so 0…127 can be represented by a single byte.
-Each successive bytes adds 7 more bits and the values is in Little-Endian form.
-The 9^th^ byte adds all eight bits bringing the total to 64.

-String
-: A sequence of UTF-8 byte sequence preceded by a VarInt byte count.
-  The count is validated by various routines to prevent excessive storage use.
+Account
+: An encoded Ed25519 public key.
+Contains a type code to allow for other key types.
+It is preceded by a _VarInt_ _byte_ count that is currently set to 33.

 Binary
-: A sequence of bytes preceded by a VarInt byte count.
+: A sequence of _bytes_ preceded by a _VarInt_ byte count.
 The count is validated by various routines to prevent excessive storage use.

+Byte
+: A single _binary_ byte.

 Map
+: A sequence of NUL-separated UTF-8 _byte_ sequences preceded by a _VarInt_
+  byte count.
+The count is
+  validated by various routines to prevent excessive storage use.
-: Sequence of NUL separated UTF-8 byte sequences preceded by a VarInt byte count.
-There must be an even number sequences and these form key→value pairs.
-The must not be a trailing NUL byte.
+  There must be an even number of sequences, as they form key-value pairs.
+There must not be a trailing NUL byte.
 In JSON representation the NUL byte will show as `\u0000`.

+Signature
+: An Ed25519 signature over all previous _bytes_ including _VarInt_
+  fields.
+It is preceded by a VarInt with a count of 64.
+This value will change once other signature algorithms are used and will depend on the type code inside the _Account_ field.

+String
+: A sequence of UTF-8 _bytes_ preceded by a _VarInt_ byte count.
   The count is validated by various routines to prevent excessive storage use.

-Account
-: The encoded Ed25519 public key, there is a type code in this to allow for other key types and it is preceded by a VarInt byte count.
-Currently the count will be 33.

-Signature
-: An Ed25519 signature over all previous bytes including VarInt fields.
-This will preceded by a VarInt that will be 64.
-This value will change once other signature algorithms are used and will depend on the type code inside the Account field.
+Unn
+: An unsigned integer with a length of "nn" bits.
+Normally this will be multiples of 8 bits such as: U8, U16, U32, U64.
+These kind of items are only used in the Block Header because they are fixed length fields.

+VarInt
+: A sequence of 1 to 9 _bytes_ that represents a 64-bit unsigned
+  integer in Little-Endian form.
+The high bit of each byte is used as a continuation flag, so 0 … 127 can be represented by each byte.
+Each successive byte adds 7 more bits.
+The 9^th^ byte does not have a continuation flag, so it adds eight bits to the integer, bringing the total for the nine bytes to 64 bits.

-## Transactions: Asset, Issue and Transfer Records
+## Transactions: Asset, Issue, and Transfer Records

-The main sorts of transactions on the Bitmark blockchain are asset, issue, and transfer records.
-These are concerned with creating chains of provenance for individual copies of specific assets.
+The main types of transactions on the Bitmark blockchain are asset, issue, and transfer records.
+Together, they create chains of provenance for individual copies of specific assets.

 Asset records have an identifier that is the SHA3-512 hash of the bytes making up the fingerprint.
-This allows the fingerprint field to have any data, binary or text and be represented by a fixed length 64 byte identifier in issue records.
-Only using the fingerprint for the hash is to prevent duplicate assets with the same fingerprint and different name or metadata.
+This allows the fingerprint field to contain any data, binary, or text and to be represented by a fixed length 64-byte identifier in issue records.
+Only using the fingerprint for the hash prevents duplicate assets that have the same fingerprint but different names or metadata.

-Other transactions have an identifier that is the SHA3-256 hash of their entire record (including all signatures).
-A shorted identifier is used both to save space in records and to easily distinguish transaction ids from asset ids.
+Other transactions have an identifier that is the SHA3-256 hash of the entire record (including all signatures).
+This shorter identifier of 256 bits is used both to save space in records and to easily distinguish transaction ids from asset ids.

 ### Asset Record

-This contains the metadata to describe an asset that will be issued on the blockchain.
+An asset record contains the metadata describing an asset that will be issued on the blockchain.
 All assets will have at least one issue.

-The Record structure
+The Record structure:

 Item             | Type      | Description
 :--------------- | :-------- | :-----------------------
-Type code        | Byte      | Asset Record type code Name             | String    | Short descriptive name Fingerprint      | String    | A unique identifier for the Asset Metadata         | Map       | Key-Value to describe Asset Registrant       | Account   | The public key of the signer Signature        | Signature | Ed25519 signature of signer
+Type code        | Byte      | Asset Record type code Name             | String    | Short descriptive name Fingerprint      | String    | Unique identifier for the Asset Metadata         | Map       | Key-Value to describe Asset Registrant       | Account   | Public key of the signer Signature        | Signature | Ed25519 signature of signer

 ### Issue Record

-This is the transaction that actually issues an asset or an additional copy to an owner on the Bitmark blockchain.
+An issue record actually issues an asset (or an additional copy) to an owner on the Bitmark blockchain.

 Each issue must have a unique NONCE value to distinguish individual copies of that asset.